Video Post

 This video provides a practical overview of how George Group supports overseas project teams during the building material sourcing process.

-If you are preparing a hotel, villa, residential, or commercial project, you can send drawings, BOQ, room lists, material schedules, or reference images.
-Our team can review the sourcing scope and discuss the next step based on your project requirements.
+If you are preparing a hotel, villa, residential, or commercial project, share drawings, BOQ, room schedules, material briefs, reference images, site conditions, and installation needs.
+George Group can help review the sourcing scope, coordinate samples, follow production, organize packing and shipment, and support installation based on project requirements.

 Building material sourcing is not only about selecting products.
 It is about coordinating categories, drawings, quality checks, packing, and delivery details as one project scope.